California Naturalist Program Fall 2023 at Point ReyesSeptember 30, 2023

-The California Naturalist Program at Point Reyes is a Saturday field-based lecture series provided in partnership between the University of California Cooperative Extension and the Point Reyes National Seashore Association.
+The California Naturalist Program at Point Reyes is a Saturday field-based lecture series provided in partnership between the University of California Division of Agriculture and Natural Resources and the Point Reyes National Seashore Association.
 The mission of the program is to foster a diverse community of naturalists and promote stewardship of California’s natural resources through education and service.

-Over the course of five separate Saturdays starting September 25th – October 23rd, students will experience Point Reyes National Seashore in ways the casual visitor cannot, working in areas less traveled alongside some of California’s most knowledgeable naturalists.
-Fall is a great time for students to experience the richness and biodiversity that Point Reyes has to offer.
+Over the course of five separate Saturdays from Sept 30th – Oct 28th, students will experience Point Reyes National Seashore in ways the casual visitor cannot, working in areas less traveled alongside some of California’s most knowledgeable naturalists.
+Experience the richness and biodiversity that Point Reyes has to offer.

 Graduates of this program will be ready to take an active role in natural resource conservation, education, and restoration.
 Upon completion, graduates will receive an official California Naturalist Certification and are eligible for 4 credit units from UC Davis Extension.

 *If you have any special circumstances or questions, please contact us that email@example.com.*

 Scholarships are available for this program.
 Early career professionals, people of color, the LGBTQ+ community, or those working/interested in the outdoor education or conservation fields are strongly encouraged to apply.
 Please complete this short online scholarship application by 9:00am on August 28, 2023 for consideration.
 Scholarship offers will be announced on or before Fri Sept 1st.
 For questions, email us at firstname.lastname@example.org.